-FAQs Regarding Unemployment -- Georgia
+FAQs Regarding Unemployment -- New York

 Important: This information is based on information currently available to the Company.
-In all circumstances, the applicable state or federal agency -- and not the Company -- makes all decisions regarding your eligibility for unemployment compensation benefits and the amount (if any) of those benefits.
+In all circumstances, the applicable state or federal agency -- and not the Company -makes all decisions regarding your eligibility for unemployment compensation benefits and the amount (if any) of those benefits.

-- Q. If I am furloughed or on a reduced pay/reduced work schedule, can I apply for unemployment? - A. Yes, anyone can apply for unemployment, and you may be entitled to unemployment benefits if your gross pay is below the weekly base benefit maximum for your state.
-The federal government also has passed a new law, the CARES Act, that provides Federal Pandemic Unemployment Compensation in addition to state unemployment benefits. - Q. Is there a waiting period before I can start collecting unemployment benefits? - A. Usually there is a one-week waiting period, but most states have already either waived that waiting period.
-The CARES Act also provides funding to all states that permits waiver of any waiting period. - Q. For how many weeks does unemployment last? - A. Most states only permit unemployment for 26 weeks, but under the federal CARES Act, state unemployment benefits have been extended to up to 39 weeks.
+Q. If I am furloughed or on a reduced pay/reduced work schedule, can I apply for unemployment?

+A. Yes, anyone can apply for unemployment, and you may be entitled to unemployment benefits if your gross pay is below the weekly base benefit maximum for your state.
+The federal government also has passed a new law, the CARES Act, that provides Federal Pandemic Unemployment Compensation in addition to state unemployment benefits.

+Q. Is there a waiting period before I can start collecting unemployment benefits?

+A. Usually there is a one-week waiting period, but most states have already either waived that waiting period.
+The CARES Act also provides funding to all states that permits waiver of any waiting period.

+Q. For how many weeks does unemployment last?

+A. Most states only permit unemployment for 26 weeks, but under the federal CARES Act, state unemployment benefits have been extended to up to 39 weeks.
 Some states have extended benefit periods as well.
-Also, the CARES Act provides qualifying employees with an additional \$600 of unemployment assistance per week until July 31, 2020. - Q. Is there a maximum amount of benefits that I can receive from unemployment? - A. Yes.
+Also, the CARES Act provides qualifying employees with an additional \$600 of unemployment assistance per week until July 31, 2020.

+Q. Is there a maximum amount of benefits that I can receive from unemployment?

+A. Yes.
 Many states are revisiting and generally increasing the amount of unemployment pay available.
-Currently the maximum weekly unemployment benefit in Georgia is \$365 per week.
-The federal CARES Act will add an additional weekly benefit of \$600 per week through July 31, 2020, on top of whatever amount of full or partial unemployment benefit you are eligible to receive. - Q. Is the amount I receive while on furlough/reduced work schedule considered for purposes of the state unemployment benefit? - A. Yes.
+Currently the maximum weekly unemployment benefit in New York is \$504 per week.
+The federal CARES Act will add an additional weekly benefit of \$600 per week through July 31, 2020, on top of whatever amount of full or partial unemployment benefit you are eligible to receive.

+Q. Is the amount I receive while on furlough/reduced work schedule considered for purposes of the state unemployment benefit?

+A. Yes.
 If your earnings are in excess of the maximum weekly base unemployment benefit, you will not receive additional benefits from the state.
-Although it is unclear, if your earnings are higher than your state's maximum weekly base unemployment benefit, you also may not be eligible to receive the federal Pandemic Unemployment Compensation payment. - If your earnings are below the maximum weekly base unemployment benefit, there is a formula for how to offset interim earnings, which is different in every state.
-In Georgia, based on a recent change to Georgia law, any earnings over \$300 per week result in a dollar-for-dollar deduction from your unemployment.
+Although it is unclear, if your earnings are higher than your state's maximum weekly base unemployment benefit, you also may not be eligible to receive the federal Pandemic Unemployment Compensation payment.

+If your earnings are below the maximum weekly base unemployment benefit, there is a formula for how to offset interim earnings, which is different in every state.
+In New York, if you work less than four days in a week, you may receive partial benefits.
+You are considered employed on any day when you perform any services -- even an hour or less -- whether or not you are paid for that day.
+Each day or part of a day of work causes your benefit rate to drop by one-quarter, as follows: 1 day of work = 3/4 of your full rate; 2 days of work = 1/2 of your full rate; 3 days of work = 1/4 of your full rate; 4 days of work = No benefits due.
 If you receive partial unemployment, you should be eligible to receive the federal Pandemic Unemployment Compensation payment as well.